Sayan-sarkar007/AI-Stock-analysis-bot/README.md

 # AI-Stock-analysis-bot

 This project leverages the Yahoo Finance API (via yfinance) to retrieve stock data.
-The data is then analyzed using Gemini AI to provide investment suggestions for investors.
+The data is then analyzed using Gemini AI using Langchain to provide investment suggestions for investors.

 # Features
 Data Retrieval: Fetches stock market data using the Yahoo Finance API.